smbdevops/inbound-form2mail/README.md

 #Overview
-see (https://www.youtube.com/watch?v=Oig3UpwBXT8)[YouTube Video] for example of how this is all assembled.
+see [YouTube Video](https://www.youtube.com/watch?v=Oig3UpwBXT8) for example of how this is all assembled.